Bagnall Meadows 00042 (3)

 • A property that meets specific needs - such as a ground-floor property for a disabled user

-You can apply for a mortgage to buy your share or pay using savings, it really depends on what works for you.
+So, how does shared ownership work?
+You can apply for a shared ownership mortgage to buy your share or pay using savings, it really depends on what works for you.
+If you need a deposit, you'll generally need between 5% and 10% of the share amount, not the full market value.

-This means a 5% deposit for a 25% share (£62,500) of a £250,000 property may be as little as £3,125 - much more accessible than what you’d pay through traditional purchasing methods.
+Based on a full property value of £250,000, this means a 5% deposit for a 25% share (£62,500) may be as little as £3,125.
+And a 5% deposit for a 10% share (£25,000), could be around £1,250.
+This makes shared ownership much more accessible compared with the costs you'd pay through traditional purchase methods.

-It’s important to remember that due to Shared Ownership properties being leasehold properties, you’ll likely have to pay ground rent and service charges, which go towards the maintenance of the property or communal areas.
+It’s important to remember that due to shared ownership properties being leasehold properties, you’ll likely have to pay ground rent and service charges, which go towards the maintenance of the property or communal areas.

 Download Shared Ownership Guide